 Q: Why are Smart Cities ripe for disruption?

 The answer to this is really a combination of two factors.
 First, cities are now facing severe challenges regarding transportation, waste and pollution.
 These are the 3 challenges that cities need to prioritize, because the second factor is that population is growing.
 As population grows, it becomes more and more complicated to solve the challenges above.
 More people means more congestion, more waste, and more pollution.
 Big data & machine learning can offer solutions to these challenges if they are manipulated wisely and with strong expertise.

 Smart cities are transforming from a traditional model of a silo-based organization to a more collaborative, integrated service-delivery model.
 Cities will collaborate with each other to drive smart city innovation by entering into partnerships with each other.

 Smart cities will emerge as major big data hubs with, among other types of data, environmental data being collected, analyzed and monitored in real-time by a central monitoring hub and commercial companies.
-This information will be used to make more informed decisions on how to improve citizens’ quality of life, optimize cities’ operations and also encourage open data platforms and
+This information will be used to make more informed decisions on how to improve citizens’ quality of life, optimize cities’ operations and also encourage open data platforms and crowd sourcing.

 Q: What’s the future of Smart Cities?